ortus-boxlang/boxlang-docs/beyond-the-100/applicationcfc.md

 The [ColdBox HMVC Framework](https://www.coldbox.org) builds heavily on top of these life-cycle methods to provide you with a rich event-driven architecture for web applications.
 You can create an application with CommandBox just by running: `coldbox create app MyApp`
 {% endhint %}

-## Boxlang Web Applications
+## BoxLang Web Applications

-Boxlang differs from other Java web languages in the sense that there is one Java context application deployed (The Boxlang Engine) with many servlet definitions, but you can create many Boxlang applications within the running context.
-All you need is to demarcate them with the `Application.bx`, with a unique name which defines the separate Boxlang applications.  **Anything in that directory and sub-directories will be considered part of the application.**
+BoxLang differs from other Java web languages in the sense that there is one Java context application deployed (The BoxLang Engine) with many servlet definitions, but you can create many BoxLang applications within the running context.
+All you need is to demarcate them with the `Application.bx`, with a unique name which defines the separate BoxLang applications.  **Anything in that directory and sub-directories will be considered part of the application.**

-Your Boxlang application is nothing more than a memory space reservation using the `this.name` property as the unique name for it.
+Your BoxLang application is nothing more than a memory space reservation using the `this.name` property as the unique name for it.
 It can contain the variables scopes like `application`, `session`, and `client` which are unique per this reservation name.
-This way two Boxlang applications can have different persistence variable scopes and can even be embedded between each other:
+This way two BoxLang applications can have different persistence variable scopes and can even be embedded between each other:

 ```
 + webroot